 - 1. Press PLAY to start the sequencer.
 The PLAY button lights up. - 2.
 Press REC to begin recording.
 The REC button lights up. - 3.
 Now hit the pads you want to record and listen to what happens.

 Each hit will create an event in the Pattern Editor, the event length depends on how long you hold the pad.
-Your pad hits keep on being added to the existing events in the Pattern, even as the Pattern cycles. - 4.
+Events continue to be added to the Pattern, even as the Pattern cycles. - 4.
 When you're done, press REC again to stop recording the pads.